The Caribbean is a group of islands in the Caribbean Sea to the east of North America, simply known to many as paradise!

-Another of the better-known Caribbean islands, Barbados has it all; beaches and resorts for all budgets.
-Diving and water sports, along with the kind of night-life that can only be experienced in the Caribbean – fun yet chilled, and often fueled by rum!
+5. Barbados Another of the better-known Caribbean islands, Barbados has it all; beaches and resorts for all budgets.
+Diving and water sports, along with the kind of night-life that can only be experienced in the Caribbean – fun yet chilled, and often fuelled by rum!

 These islands are especially loved by sailors – due to the steady trade winds and hundreds of little islands to hop between.